Sivahari33/Module1/Datatypes-Boolean Expression Evaluation.md

-# Ex 1 b:Datatypes-Boolean Expression Evaluation in Python
+# Ex 2:Datatypes-Boolean Expression Evaluation in Python

 ##  Aim
 To write a Python program that evaluates and prints the results of boolean and arithmetic expressions involving `True` and `False`.